 In theory, retirement is a time to kick back and relax, but sometimes it doesn’t work that way.
-Some retirees still want to work, whether to supplement their incomes, add structure to the day or just get out of the house.
-Plenty of jobs exist for seniors not ready for full-time retirement.
+Some retirees still want to work, whether add structure to the day, just get out of the house or to supplement their incomes.

-GOBankingRates found several senior-friendly jobs and the average pay.
+No matter what your reasoning for wanting a job in retirement, GOBankingRates found several senior-friendly options and the average pay.
 Unless otherwise noted, salaries are provided by the Bureau of Labor Statistics.

 Find something that parallels your life’s work or head in the opposite direction.
 Pursue your passion while getting paid or turn a hobby into a job.